First Home Buyers — Where Uncertainty Often Arises

 That is entirely understandable.

 What we often find is that first home buyers do not necessarily need more information.
-They need clarity.
-In particular, clarity around the contract, the timing, the key decisions, and what is actually happening at each stage of the process.
+They need clarity — particularly around the contract, the timing, the key decisions, and what is actually happening at each stage of the transaction.

 Many of the important questions arise only once the matter has already started to move.